 - Unnecessary A&E attendances.
 Another issue is that many people may attend A&E unnecessarily because they don’t know where to go for treatment, or can’t get an appointment with their GP.
-“Some estimates suggest that between 1.5 and 3 million people who come to A&E each year could have their needs addressed in other parts of the urgent care system” (source).

 - Staffing shortages.
 Staffing issues in A&E departments often lead to an increased workload for the remaining workers, a greater number of sick days and loss of workers due to transfers or resignations.
 The burnout rate gets progressively worse for the longest-serving staff, and the cycle can drag down the efficiency of whole departments.
-Coronavirus has made this issue even more acute.
+Coronavirus made this issue even more acute.

 Time To Scrap The Four-Hour Target?

-Although the four-hour target is an incredibly useful barometer for the overall performance of the NHS and social care system, it’s important not to place too much emphasis on it as it does not provide a full picture of how A&Es are performing.
+Although the four-hour target is a useful barometer for the overall performance of the NHS and social care system, it’s important not to place too much emphasis on it because it does not provide a full picture of how A&Es are performing.
 For example, two departments could see the same proportion of patients within four hours with very different average waiting times.
 Moreover, the safety and quality of care, in addition to patient experience, are just as important as how quickly care is provided.

-Currently, other measures are also used alongside the four-hour target to gauge the quality of service provided in A&E, such as:
+Some other measures are also used alongside the four-hour target to gauge the quality of service provided in A&E, such as:

-- The number of re-attendances within seven days of their first attendance
+- The number of re-attendances within seven days of their first attendance.

-- The waiting time to see a clinician
+- The waiting time to see a clinician.

-- The Care Quality Commission (CQC) rating of core hospital services
+- The Care Quality Commission (CQC) rating of core hospital services.

-- Patient satisfaction surveys, such as the 2018 national survey of patients who have used urgent and emergency care
+- Patient satisfaction surveys, such as the 2018 national survey of patients who have used urgent and emergency care.

 Although expensive and time-consuming, one proposed solution to the A&E crisis is to assemble GPs, A&E staff, urgent care teams and pharmacists to create new emergency and urgent care hubs.
 This could reduce the burden on patients to refer themselves to the most appropriate source of care.
 These hubs would serve much larger catchment areas, and could draw staff away from more rural surgeries which are often most used by the elderly, vulnerable and less mobile.